david-rabb/Tomcat-Server-Manager/README.md

 To add this functionality to your Tomcat 8 server

-1. Build the source or download dr-server-manager.jar
+1. Build the source or download drx-server-manager.jar
 2. Edit manager/WEB-INF/web.xml, changing the classname of org.apache.catalina.manager.ManagerServlet to dr.catalina.manager.ManagerServlet
 3. Invoke the manager servlet according to your config, e.g.